Leland Ossian Howard: Career

 In July 1878, on the recommendation of Professor Comstock, Howard applied for a post in the U.S. Department of Agriculture as an assistant entomologist to C.V.
-Riley despite the low salary ($100/month) and advice against joining it from many friends and family, he took up the job.
+Riley.
+Despite the low salary ($100/month) and advice against joining it from many friends and family, he took up the job.
 Among his first tasks was to prepare a manual on sericulture which was published with Riley as the author.
-Riley was replaced by Professor Comstock and again many of his writings went under the authorship of Comstock.
-This was accepted practice and Howard changed this practice when he rose in authority and ensured that all his co-workers were appropriately credited.
-He eventually became chief of the Bureau of Entomology in 1894.
+Riley was briefly replaced by Professor Comstock in 1880, and again many of his writings went under the authorship of Comstock.
+This was accepted practice after Riley's return in 1881, until Howard changed it when he rose to authority and ensured that all his co-workers were appropriately credited.
+When Riley died in a bicycle accident in 1894, Howard became chief of the Bureau of Entomology.
 He held the position until 1 October 1927.
-He continued to consult the Bureau until officially retiring on 30 June 1931.
-He worked on the systematics of the parasitic Hymenoptera, biological control, and medical entomology of mosquitoes and flies.
+He continued to consult for the Bureau until officially retiring on 30 June 1931.
+He worked on the systematics of the parasitic Hymenoptera, biological control, and medical entomology of mosquitoes and other flies.

 Howard was the editor of Insect Life, a lecturer on entomology at several colleges and universities, and a contributor to reference books on the subject of entomology.
 He was made permanent secretary of the American Association for the Advancement of Science, honorary curator in the United States National Museum, and consulting entomologist of the Public Health Service.
 He was elected to the American Philosophical Society in 1911, the American Academy of Arts and Sciences in 1913, and the National Academy of Sciences in 1916.
 Since 1907, he was a Fellow of the Entomological Society of America.